-Eating healthy and staying within your grocery budget are easier when you know how to organize your refrigerator.
+Eating healthy and staying within your grocery budget is easier when you know how to organize your refrigerator.

 Why Bother Organizing Your Refrigerator?